oifergan/Pcap_Analyzer-Nginx-Docker/README.md

 first you need to enable epel repo for centos 7....
 1. rpm -Uvh http://dl.fedoraproject.org/pub/epel/7/x86_64/e/epel-release-7-8.noarch.rpm

 now you can install Ansible...
 2. yum install ansible -y

-#### After cloning the repo to your central server with Ansible installed, follow the steps:
+#### After clonning the repo to your central server with Ansible installed, follow the steps:

 1. edit the "/etc/ansible/hosts" file with the correct servers group name and the IP's of your remote stations in that group, for example: